vertigoDK/TinyVerse-bot/README.md

 4. Trigger a star collection request (perform the action that collects stars)
 5. Find the `POST` request named `collect` in the network logs
 6. In the `Payload` section of the `collect` request, you will find the `session` field.
 This is your `SESSION_ID`

+To get your `GALAXY_ID`, follow these steps:
+1. Open your browser and go to telegram.web
+2. Press `F12` to open the Developer Tools
+3. Go to the `Network` tab
+4. Try to create stars
+5. Find the `POST` request named `create` in the network logs
+6. In the `Payload` section of the `create` request, you will find the `galaxy_id` field.
+This is your `GALAXY_ID`

 ### 2. Finding Your Telegram ID